TWI Healthcare Programs

 Studies have shown that the primary reason people leave their jobs is the quality of the relationship with their immediate supervisor.
 The healthcare industry is no exception.
 Shortages of skilled workers provide many employment opportunities for dissatisfied nurses, physicians, patient care technicians and administrators.
 Job Relations teaches people how to prevent problems from arising by treating each other with respect as an individual.
 When problems do arise, Job Relations teaches a proven method of getting the facts, weighing options, making decisions, taking action, and checking results.

 In the video: Melanie Edens and James Keller of Baptist Memorial Health Care System provide an overview and discuss the importance of Job Relations.

 Job Instruction (JI) - Quickly training employees to do a job correctly, safely, and conscientiously

-Developing and training a flexible staff requires standardized best practices as the foundation.
+Developing and training a flexible staff requires standardized best practices as the foundation, also known as Standard Work in Lean terminology.
 Program participants are taught how to effectively breakdown a job and deliver instruction for individual tasks.
 The Job Instruction method teaches the trainer how to prepare the employee to learn, give a proper demonstration, observe the employee perform the task, and taper off coaching with follow-up.
 This results in reduced training time, fewer patient errors, a more flexible, cross-trained staff, and increased job satisfaction.
 As new technologies, equipment, and procedures are introduced into the organization, JI will be the key to quickly and safely making them available to patients.